faezezps/Deep-Learning/Minibatch GAN/README.md

 ### ***Dataset***
 Two datasets from Keras library have been used in this project.

 - MNIST: This dataset consists of images of 10 digits.
 It can be used for classification.
 Actually, it has 10 classes of data.
+[Mnist Dataset](#ref)
 - Cifar10: This dataset is consists of colorful images in 10 categories.
 These categories are airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
 [Cifar Dataset](#ref)